BartoszLipinskiSzyb/assemblerv2_0/README.md

 ### Import statements

-Imports statement are used to include code from other files in a program.
+Import statement are used to include code from other files in a program.
 They work by directly putting content of a specified file in program.
 That means if they contain any intructions, they will be executed

 ```assembly
 use path/to/file.a